Epilepsy Support Group

 Epilepsy Resource Room

 The Epilepsy Resource Room supports people living with epilepsy throughout New Hampshire.
-Any person with epilepsy or their family members can connect directly with a coordinator from the Epilepsy Foundation New England (EFNE) by calling 617-506-6041, extension 151.
+You and your family can connect with a coordinator from the Epilepsy Foundation New England (EFNE) by calling 617-506-6041, extension 151.

-- Educational resources that are trustworthy to better understand their epilepsy
+- Educational resources that are trustworthy to better understand epilepsy.

-- Others living with epilepsy that are linked to EFNE
+- Others living with epilepsy who are linked to EFNE.

 - School and workplace education programs.

 - Support groups for adults, youth, and parents of children with epilepsy.